SocketCluster/socketcluster-website/docs/streams-and-backpressure.md

 socket.getAllProceduresBackpressure();
 ```

 !!
 The `socket.getBackpressure()` function is very important because it can be used to quickly identify if a client is trying to overload the server socket with actions/messages.
 If a socket builds up too much backpressure, you should `socket.disconnect()` it.
 By default, disconnecting a socket will cause all of its streams to be killed immediately and therefore drop the backpressure on that socket to 0.
-One of the best places to measure backpressure is inside the `MIDDLEWARE_INBOUND` middleware because all inbound actions and messages from the client socket pass through that middleware stream.
+One of the best places to measure backpressure is inside the `MIDDLEWARE_INBOUND_RAW` middleware because all inbound actions and messages from the client socket pass through that middleware stream.

 Because client sockets also handle channels, they expose an additional method for monitoring aggregate channel backpressure on the client: